ksila01/Alx_DjangoLearnLab/LibraryProject/README.md

 # LibraryProject
-A basic Django project created as part of the ALX Django Learn Lab.
+**A basic Django project created as part of the ALX Django Learn Lab**